Kossay-Zemzem/game-progress-cloud-saving-API/README.md

 ## Planned features

 - [ ] Refactor and improve workflows and their triggers
+- [ ] Support "dev" and "prod" profiles with test data injection and different database sources
 - [ ] Add delete endpoint
 - [ ] Add Prometheus support
 - [ ] Add JSON support for logs